medema-group/bgc-viewer/frontend/src/services/dataProviders/README.md

 ## Architecture

-All data providers implement the `DataProvider` base class defined in `types.js`, which ensures a consistent interface regardless of the data source.
+All data providers implement the `DataProvider` abstract class defined in `types.ts`, which ensures a consistent interface regardless of the data source.
+The providers are written in TypeScript for better type safety and IDE support.

 ### Available Providers